Hellos.Blog

 2. Timing for Probate Application

-• Certificate of : Obtain an official death certificate.
+• of Death: Obtain an official death .
 This document is essential for all subsequent steps, including initiating probate.

 • Locate the Will: Find the deceased’s will, if one exists.
 The will typically needs to be filed with the probate court.